Questions you might havE

 No. Technically, you'll be considered a "workshop participant" and not a student of the university.
 However, you will receive a certificate of completion from the KYOTO Design Lab.

-I'm still new to university without any useable skills for starting a company, can I still join?
+I'm still new to university without any practical skills for starting a company, can I still join?

 I don't speak English very well, can I still join?